 2008 2007

-(in thousands)
+(in th ousands)

 Current deferred tax assets \$ 5,632 \$ 1,789

 Noncurrent deferred tax assets 459 151

-Current deferred tax liabilities (192) -
+Current deferred tax liabilities (192)

 Noncurrent deferred tax liabilities (6,075) (5,165)

 Net deferred tax liabilities \$ (176) \$ (3,225)

 On January 1, 2007, the Company adopted FIN 48, which prescribes a comprehensive model for how a company should recognize, measure, present, and disclose in its financial statements, uncertain tax positions that it has taken or expects to take on a tax return.
 FIN 48 requires that a company recognize in its financial statements the impact of tax positions that meet a "more likely than not" threshold, based on the technical merits of the position.
 The tax benefits recognized in the financial statements from such a position should be measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement.
 As of December 31, 2008, the Company recorded \$0.5 million in taxes payable and \$0.1 million in other long-term liabilities related to uncertain income tax positions and income tax reserves associated with various audits.
-At December 31, 2008, the Company had gross tax-affected unrecognized tax benefits of \$0.6 million that, if recognized tax benefits in current tax expense.
-During the year ended December 31, 2008, the Company recorded interest related to unrecognized tax benefits of approximately \$0.3 million to current tax expense and a reduction of \$1.3 million due to expiration of statutes, for a total of \$0.6 million recognized tax benefits is as follows, for the years ended December 31, 2008 and 2007:
+At December 31, 2008, the Company had gross tax-affected unrecognized tax benefits of \$0.6 million that, if recognized, would impact the effective tax rate.
+The Company recorded interest charges related to unrecognized tax benefits in current tax expense.
+During the year ended December 31, 2008, the Company recorded interest related to unrecognized tax benefits of approximately \$0.3 million to current tax expense and a reduction of \$1.3 million due to expiration of statutes, for a total of \$0.6 million recorded in the Consolidated Balance Sheet.
+A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows, for the years ended December 31, 2008 and 2007:

-2008 2007
+2 008 2 2007

-(in thousands)
+(in tho (sands

 Balance as of January 1 \$ 1,592 \$ 1,473

 Additions for tax positions related to the current year 17

 Additions for tax positions of prior years 254 119

 Reductions of tax positions of prior years (1,267)

 Settlements

 Balance as of December 31 \$ 596 \$ 1,592

-\ The balance at January 1, 2007, consisted of \$0.8 million recorded to retained earnings and other long-term liabilities for the adoption of FIN 48 and an additional \$0.6 related to reserves for the examination of certain prior refund claims.
+^{} The balance at January 1, 2007, consisted of \$0.8 million recorded to retained earnings and other long-term liabilities for the adoption of FIN 48 and an additional \$0.6 related to reserves for the examination of certain prior refund claims.